wrappe

 Performance

 Wrappe is optimized for compression ratio and decompression speed, generally matching or outperforming other packers in terms of both.
-Packed files are decompressed from the memory-mapped executable directly to disk in parallel, while extraction is skipped when the files are already unpacked.
-This enables fast startup of packed executables with minimal overhead.
+It uses a custom metadata format designed for parallel iteration and decompression and compact storage of file information.
+Packed files are concurrently decompressed from the memory-mapped executable directly to disk, while extraction is skipped when the files are already unpacked to enable fast startup of packed executables with minimal overhead.

-Generally, on a reasonably modern system, the decompression speed of wrappe is limited by the read and write speed of the storage medium.
+Generally, on a reasonably modern system, the decompression speed of wrappe is limited by the read and write speed of the system and storage medium.

 Compilation